Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in noncentrosymmetric magnets

 In Fig.~\ref{fig_iSGE-SOT-symmetry}(a) we illustrated that in crystals with two inversion-partner lattice sites in the unit cell, the iSGE can generate a staggered spin density.
-This leads to the second scenario in which the FL component of the SOT is efficient in an AF whose magnetic spin-sublattices $A/B$ coincide with the two inversion-partner crystal-sublattices.
-In this case the effective field driving the FL SOT has the staggered form (again assuming the Rashba symmetry): ${\bf B}^{\rm eff}_{A}\sim{\bf E}\times{\bf z}$ and ${\bf B}^{\rm eff}_{B}\sim-{\bf E}\times{\bf z}$.
-Mn$_2$Au and CuMnAs are examples of high N\'eel temperature AF crystals in which this scenario applies \cite{Zelezny2014,Wadley2016}.
+This leads to the second scenario in which the field-like component of the SOT is efficient in an antiferromagnet whose magnetic spin sublattices $A/B$ coincide with the two inversion-partner crystal-sublattices.
+In this case the effective field driving the field-like SOT has the staggered form (again assuming the Rashba symmetry): ${\bf B}^{\rm eff}_{A}\sim{\bf E}\times{\bf z}$ and ${\bf B}^{\rm eff}_{B}\sim-{\bf E}\times{\bf z}$.
+Mn$_2$Au and CuMnAs are examples of high N\'eel temperature antiferromagnetic crystals in which this scenario applies \cite{Zelezny2014,Wadley2016}.

-Fig.~\ref{fig_iSGE-SOT-antiferro-1} illustrates the experimental realization of electrical switching by the staggered SOT field in a CuMnAs memory bit cell \cite{Wadley2016,Olejnik2017}.
+Figure~\ref{fig_iSGE-SOT-antiferro-1} illustrates the experimental realization of electrical switching by the staggered SOT field in a memory bit cell fabricated from a single-crystal epitaxial film of a CuMnAs antiferromagnet \cite{Wadley2016,Olejnik2017}.
 Writing current pulses are sent through the four contacts of the bit-cell to generate current lines in the central region of the cross along one of two orthogonal axes, representing "0" and "1" [Fig.~\ref{fig_iSGE-SOT-antiferro-1}(b)].
-The writing current pulses give preference to domains with AF moments aligned perpendicular to the current lines (Rashba-like symmetry).
-Electrical readout is performed by running the probe current along one of the arms of the cross and by measuring the AF transverse AMR across the other arm [Fig.~\ref{fig_iSGE-SOT-antiferro-1}(b)].
+The writing current pulses give preference to domains with antiferromagnetic moments aligned perpendicular to the current lines (Rashba-like symmetry).
+Electrical readout is performed by running the probe current along one of the arms of the cross and by measuring the antiferromagnetic transverse AMR across the other arm [Fig.~\ref{fig_iSGE-SOT-antiferro-1}(b)].
 The write/read functionality of the CuMnAs memory cells was verified to be not significantly perturbed in a superconducting magnet generating a magnetic field as strong as 12~T \cite{Wadley2016}.
-This highlights the efficiency of the staggered SOT fields whose inferred magnitude allowing to switch the AF moments is only in the mT range.
+This highlights the efficiency of the staggered SOT fields whose inferred magnitude allowing to switch the antiferromagnetic moments is only in the mT range.